YangYongJin/MELO/README.md

-# MELO - MEta-learning-based Sequential Recommendation Framework with Learned LOss Network for Imbalanced Cold-Start Recommendation
+# MELO - Meta-Learning with Adaptive Weighted Loss for Imbalanced Cold-Start Recommendation

-Melo solves user cold start problem of sequential recommendation using meta learning with adaptive loss
+A replication of the paper "Meta-Learning with Adaptive Weighted Loss for Imbalanced Cold-Start Recommendation"

+## Introduction

-# References (Codes and Papers)
+## References (Codes and Papers)

 > **BERT4REC model reference code: https://github.com/jaywonchung/BERT4Rec-VAE-Pytorch**